GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

-## 2024-07-30: Outage of Hotspots S-NPP VIIRS data
+## 2024-07-25: Outage of Hotspots S-NPP VIIRS data

+This issue concerns [DEA Hotspots](https://knowledge.dea.ga.gov.au/data/product/dea-hotspots/).
 The Suomi-NPP Spacecraft experienced a data outage that caused all its science data to be unavailable until further notice.
 Therefore, Suomi-NPP VIIRS Hotspots cannot be published until this satellite's problem is resolved.
-Nevertheless, the other Hotspots sub-products are unaffected by this outage.
+Nevertheless, the other DEA Hotspots sub-products are unaffected by this outage.

 ## 2024-07-01: External data products now featured on the Knowledge Hub